abdullah1aloush1/MuGONA/README.md

-# Multiple-Goals-Ordering-Navigation-Algorithm
+# Multiple-Goals-Ordering-Navigation-Algorithm (MuGONA)
 The repository for [Improving efficiency and cost of ordering algorithms in pathfinding using shell layers](https://www.sciencedirect.com/science/article/abs/pii/S0957417423024508).
-A scientific journal paper accepted at Expert Systems with Applications in the fields of Robotic Navigation and Artificial Intelligence.
+A scientific journal paper published at Expert Systems with Applications in the fields of Robotic Navigation and Artificial Intelligence.

 ## MuGONA's Description: